sonots/ec2-host/README.md

 ## Configuration

-You can write a configuration file located at `/etc/sysconfig/ec2-host` (You can configure this path by `EC2_HOST_CONFIG_FILE` environment variable), or as environment variables:
+You can write a configuration file located at `/etc/sysconfig/ec2-host` or `/etc/default/ec2-host` (You can configure this path by `EC2_HOST_CONFIG_FILE` environment variable), or as environment variables:

 AWS SDK (CLI) parameters: